MichaelOsarumwense/SoccerPredictorCalculator-M2/README.md

 <ul>
 <h3>Scenarios</h3>
 <li>Calculate Chances: Navigate to team selections, select own and rival teams and click calculate. </li>
-<li>See Chances: Chances for own and rival team are displayed Your-Rival chances fields.</li>
+<li>See Chances: Chances for own and rival team should be displayed on **Your Chances** and **Rival Chances** fields upon clicking caluclate.</li>
-<li>Center Image Change: The image on the center image changes to the logo of the team with the best chance</li>
+<li>Center Image Change: The image on the center image changes to the logo of the team with the best chance upon clicking calculate.</li>
-<li>Share App: On the header navigate to share app and clcik on button, fill in name and email and click semnd</li>
+<li>Share App: On the header navigate to share app and clcik on button, fill in name and email and click send</li>
-<li>See Chances Statistics: Navigate to footer click on Chances statistics and modal is displayed showing how chances were calculated</li>
+<li>Responsiveness: UX is responsive on small and medium devices like mobile phones and tablets.</li>
 </ul>

 ### **Bugs**
 <ul>
-<li>Fixed bug with the business logic where chances were not being calculated if selected teams had equal stats.</li>
+<li>Fixed bug with the business logic where chances were not being calculated if the selected teams had equal stats.</li>
-<li>Fixed a bug where images were not displaying across all pages due to wrong href.</li>
+<li>Fixed a bug where images were not displaying across all pages due to moving the images folder into static directory.</li>
 </ul>

 ## **Deployment**